Health and Social Service providers

 - facilitated networking with local general practices, hospitals, mental health, behaviour change programs, drug and alcohol and family and domestic violence services.

-- Every year, police respond to 75,000 cases of Intimate Partner Violence (IPV) across Victoria.
+Every year, police respond to 75,000 cases of Intimate Partner Violence (IPV) across Victoria.
 Prevalence studies, however, indicate that this number is just the tip of the iceberg, and hundreds of incidents of IPV are occurring across our communities each day undetected.
 Whether you recognise it or not, every day in your practice you are engaging with patients using or at risk of using IPV.
 IPV is a serious public health and social issue that every sector across our communities has a role in stopping.
+Many studies indicate that GPs are the first professionals that people experiencing and using IPV disclose to.
+Because of the often-close relationships between doctors and patients, GPs are in a unique position to engage with patients using IPV and to support them to seek help to change their behaviour.

 To learn more about the role of primary care professionals and how to respond to family violence, visit the family violence for primary care page.